Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 I didn’t think I was criticizing anyone and so I sped on.

-“Babe stop it, you are being critical.”
+“Babe stop, now you are being critical.”

 Me, critical?
 No way.